Link 16: Command and control

 The U.S. Army is integrating Link 16 into select command and control elements of its UH-60 Black Hawk fleet, and intends to pursue fielding to AH-64 Apache and other aviation assets.

 The USAF will add Link 16 to its Rockwell B-1 Lancer and Boeing B-52 Stratofortress bombers with the Common Link Integration Processing system.
-A key exception is the Lockheed Martin F-22 Raptor which can only receive but not transmit Link 16 data.
-According to the Air Force, transmitting data would reveal its location.
-Upgrades to the F-22 has since given it the ability to transmit Link 16 as well.
+Early versions of the Lockheed Martin F-22 Raptor could only receive but not transmit Link 16 data, on the basis that transmitting data would reveal its location.
+Upgrades to the F-22 have since given it the ability to transmit Link 16 as well.